concave-org/concave/README.md

 yarn add @concave/concave
 ```

-## Concepts
+## Concept

-The main concept consists of a pipeline of functions which will be controlled with actions.
+The main concept consists of a pipeline of functions which will be controlled with actions (plain JavaScript objects).
+If you are familiar with functional programming concepts, then you will recognize that a pipeline in concave is mostly the same as the result of a `pipe` function in FP.

-There are the following predefined factory functions which will return ready to use pipeline functions: `createStore`, `createRouter` & `createRenderer`.
-These can be used on a pipeline you will create with `createPipeline` and run with `runPipeline`.
+There are the following predefined factory functions which will return ready to use pipeline functions:

-Components are also just functions and will be created with `createComponent`.
+- `createStore` >> creates a store pipeline function
+- `createRouter` >> creates a router pipeline function
+- `createRenderer` >> creates a renderer pipeline function
+- `createComponent` >> creates a component pipeline function

+They will be composed with `createPipeline` which returns a pipeline of functions.
+You can also compose pipelines with `createPipeline` if you want.
+This could be interesting if you want to compose different parts of your application.

+With `runPipeline` you start your pipeline and the first action (state) will flow through the functions.

-Through all of these functions actions will be passed to control your application.
+Through all of these composed functions, actions will be passed to control your application.
 E.g. the `state` action - when a component receive this action, it will check if it need to update itself and will trigger a render action on the pipeline if neccessary.

-These simple concepts result in:
+This simple concept results in:

 - Unidirectional action flow >> time traveling & easy debugging
 - Pure components >> predictive rendering results